ndmh99/web-tool-app/README.md

 ## 🚦 Getting Started

 1. **Clone or Download** this repository.
-2. Open `index.html` in your favorite modern web browser.
+2. Open `index.html` in your favorite web browser.
 3. Browse tools by category, or open the **Management Dashboard** (`management.html`) to customize your collection.
 4. Click any tool to launch it in a new tab!